Relintai/pandemonium_engine_docs/tutorials/physics/collision_shapes_3d.rst

 Godot provides many kinds of collision shapes, with different performance and accuracy tradeoffs.

-You can define the shape of a `class_PhysicsBody` by adding one or more `CollisionShapes` as child nodes.
-Note that you must add a `class_Shape` *resource* to collision shape nodes in the Inspector dock.
+You can define the shape of a `PhysicsBody` by adding one or more `CollisionShapes` as child nodes.
+Note that you must add a `Shape` *resource* to collision shape nodes in the Inspector dock.

 .. note::